Ibiza

-Ibiza (/ɪˈbiːzə/ (US) /ɪˈbiːθə/ (UK); /es/; Eivissa /ca-ES-IB/; see below) or Iviza is a Spanish island in the Mediterranean Sea off the eastern coast of the Iberian Peninsula.
+Ibiza (/ɪˈbiːzə/ (US) /aɪˈbiːθə/ (UK); /es/; Eivissa /ca-ES-IB/; see below), or Iviza, is a Spanish island in the Mediterranean Sea off the eastern coast of the Iberian Peninsula.
 It is 150 kilometres (93 miles) from the city of Valencia.
 It is the third largest of the Balearic Islands in area, but the second-largest by population.
 Its largest settlements are Ibiza Town (Vila d'Eivissa, or simply Vila), Santa Eulària des Riu, and Sant Antoni de Portmany.
 Its highest point, called Sa Talaiassa (or Sa Talaia), is 475 m above sea level.

 Ibiza is well known for its nightlife and electronic dance music club scene in the summer, which attract large numbers of tourists.
 The island's government and the Spanish Tourist Office have worked toward promoting more family-oriented tourism.

 Ibiza is a UNESCO World Heritage Site.
 Ibiza and the nearby island of Formentera to its south are called the Pine Islands, or "Pityuses".

 Names and pronunciation

 In standard British English, the name is usually pronounced in an approximation of the Peninsular Spanish variant (/ɪˈbiːθə/ ib-EE-thə).
-In American English, the pronunciation is generally closer to the Latin American Spanish variant (/ɪˈbiːzə/ ib-EE-zə, /iːˈbiːsə/ ee-BEE-sə, and so forth), and the first syllable is never pronounced as a homophone of "eye".
+In American English, the pronunciation is generally closer to the Latin American Spanish variant (/ɪˈbiːzə/ ib-EE-zə, /iːˈbiːsə/ ee-BEE-sə, and so forth), and the first syllable is sometimes pronounced as a homophone of "eye".